 Before you embark on anything, according to the panel, you need to come up with a strategy and determine why you’re doing this.
 Having a strong business goal ensures that each decision or implementation you make has a positive impact that benefits the company.
 Foure of Google shares that the end goal for automation should be to complete work and save FTE(s).
 Wilkinson added that for Slack, specifically, their goal is to help drive success for its business partners.
 How they’re accessing their tools and using Slack should happen without friction and increasing mobility.

 By establishing a business goal for your automation processes, you are able to determine if the adoption was effective.
-Wilkinson provided an example with Slack’s Quote-to-Cash (Q2C) process: by implementing automation, the RevOps team was able to close the books in half the amount of time.
+Wilkinson provided an example with Slack’s Quote-to-Cash (Q2C) process: by implementing automation, finance was able to close the books in half the amount of time.
 Execution from functions along the Q2C continuum – including Configure Price Quote (CPQ), Contract Management, and Revenue Management – is no longer siloed or handled by different custom or point solutions with more of a movement to the cloud – thereby increasing efficiency, eliminating bottlenecks, and improving visibility into the entire sales cycle.
-With business objectives, you can hold your automation (and the people who drive them) accountable to tangible metrics.
-Thus, you can guarantee that you are achieving substantial ROI and not automating tasks just for the sake of doing it.
+With business objectives, you can hold your automations (and the people who drive them) accountable to tangible metrics.
+Thus, you can work toward achieving substantial ROI and not automating just for the sake of doing it.

 2. Find the Right Use Case

 The next step of your transformation is to determine which business processes to automate.
 Not everything needs to be automated – you don’t want to cause bloat or chaos – so you should focus on the processes where you can save the most time and resources.

 Shahi explained how Atlassian made sure each of their core processes met a stringent 3-level fit test: business, technical, and operational.